obestwalter/mau-mau/docs/dev/getting-started.md

 # Development

-To work on the code
+To work on the code:

 * [fork](https://guides.github.com/activities/forking/) the code
 * [clone](http://rogerdudler.github.io/git-guide/) the repository to `<path/to/your/clone>` (wherever that is).

-* install the code as editable in a [virtualenv](https://docs.python.org/3/tutorial/venv.html)
+... and install the code as editable in a [virtualenv](https://docs.python.org/3/tutorial/venv.html):

     $ <activate your virtualenv>
     $ cd <path/to/your/clone>